 Using non-public Company information to trade in securities, or providing a family member, friend or any other person with non-public Company information, is illegal.
 All non-public, Company information should be considered inside information and should never be used for personal gain.
-You are required to familiarize yourself and comply with the Company's Insider Trading Policy, copies of which are distributed to all employees, officers and directors and are available from the Legal Department.
-You should contact the Legal Department with any questions about your ability to buy or sell securities.
+You are required to familiarize yourself and comply with the Company's Insider Trading Policy, copies of which are distributed to all employees, officers and directors.